Hi, I’m Chef Kathy, the owner of Food Lover’s Odyssey Vacations.

 A Little about me…

 I received formal training as a chef in both pastry and savory arts at Le Cordon Bleu in Paris.
 From there I worked in patisseries, pastry kitchens and cooking schools in Paris, Napa Valley, San Francisco, Southern France and Italy.
-I’ve cooked with other chefs, wine and cheese makers, food purveyors and even a few famous Italian mammas throughout my culinary travels and even before starting Food Lover’s Odyssey Vacations in 2009 and offering my own daily cooking classes in Provence in 2012.
+I’ve cooked with other chefs, wine and cheese makers, food purveyors and even a few famous Italian mammas throughout my culinary travels and even before starting Food Lover’s Odyssey Vacations in 2009 and offering daily cooking classes in Provence in 2012.

 Before My “Formal” Food & Travel Life: